diqidoq/jass/README.md

 ------

 Back to basics.
 Make your work independend from toys.
 Use the html class attribute what it is made for.
 And use it much, and right.

+Why
+---

+QCSS keeps the project independed from any compiler or other concepts than html/css and can do the so called "sliding" changes often asked for by companies, what other layered dev stalc concepts suffer from, without rewamping the whole LESS/SASS stack or other concepts which need many additional concept overthinking while editing.
+These modern doubtless helpful additonal layers all have the one big disadvantage that their suffer from the ability to keep up consistency and colligation when making direct minimalist changes in a little corner of a project.
+QCSS uses a smart class group concept, easy to remember after some wokring with it and simply to define.
+And you always know what comes from where.

 Roadmap
 -------